Ngambri

 The Ngambri, also known as Kamberri, are an Aboriginal clan or group who claim traditional ownership of the Australian Capital Territory area, but their connection to the land is contested.
 One reason for this is that Canberra, where Ngambri claims are made, lay close to the tribal boundaries that separated the Ngarigo from the Ngunnawal people (according to Norman Tindale).
 Other reasons are the dislocation of Aboriginal populations and intertribal marriage and interracial relationships following European settlement, leading to a high proportion of people identifying themselves as Indigenous Australians, but not knowing their traditional origins.

-The Ngambri people are represented by a Local Aboriginal Land Council (LALC), the Ngambri Local Aboriginal Land Council, based in Queanbeyan.
+The Ngambri people are represented by a local Aboriginal Land Council, the Ngambri Local Aboriginal Land Council, based in Queanbeyan.

 Traditional owners dispute

 In 1974 Norman Tindale, in his major work on Aboriginal tribal boundaries, located the southern boundary of Ngunnawal country close to the ACT boundary, close to the tribal boundaries that separated the Ngarigo from the Ngunnawal people, who were from Yass.

 The extent of recognised Ngambri (also known as Kamberri) territory, and of their distinction from other Aboriginal clans or peoples, is contested.

 In 2002, a group of Ngambri people burnt down a humpy and dismantled tents at the Aboriginal Tent Embassy.
 At the time, prominent Ngambri elder Matilda House said her people were "cleaning up the site and making it respectable so that when visitors do come here we will be proud".
 House had been closely involved with the tent embassy since it was founded in 1972 and remembers the four men who founded the embassy as heroes.
 House had a vision for the future of the tent embassy:

 I'd like to see the tent embassy used for a place of education and proper understanding of protocols and the proper understanding of our identity.
 It could be achieved by looking at a proper way of having a place where Aboriginal people can do what they want and protest.
 But in a manner that will get the message across and (provide) a really good place for educating the rest of the community.
 Not this thing where buses will pull up and sometimes people get told the wrong story.